ghsioux/ghsioux.github.io/_posts/2025-07-06-copilot-cost-centers-and-budgets.md

 title: Using Cost Centers and Budgets to Control GitHub Copilot Spending
 description: A guide to controlling Copilot spending in your enterprise using budgets and cost centers
 comments: false
-tags: copilot enterprise cost-management budgets administration
+tags: copilot cost-management budgets administration enterprise
 minute: 20
 toc: true
 toc_h_min: 2
 toc_h_max: 2
 ---

-Welcome back to the dojo, fellow ninjas! 🥷 How is your summer going?
-May your stealth stay cool and your shuriken fly true, even in the summer heat!
+Welcome back to the dojo, fellow ninjas! 🥷

 Recently, several customers asked me: **"How can we authorize specific groups of users to consume premium requests while controlling the associated costs?"** The answer lies in mastering cost centers and budgets for granular spending control.